Please ensure Javascript is enabled for purposes of website accessibility

 There are several geopolitical events that could interrupt where Nvidia’s software designs are turned into semiconductor chips.
 Mainly, at Taiwan Semiconductor (TSM).

 Another risk is that an Nvidia competitor could figure out a way to design a better and faster AI specialist artificial intelligence code.
-That is what many companies are trying to do, such as Cerebras, Groq, and another startup, MatX.
+This is a risk that last month’s DeepSeek news previewed and something that many companies are trying to do, such as Cerebras, Groq, and another startup, MatX.

-Still, for the next year or so, Nvidia is in the catbird’s seat with a significant advantage.
+Still, Nvidia is in the catbird’s seat with a significant advantage.
 It has built up its software architecture over many years but surely the biggest customers for AI chips, such as OpenAI, Amazon, Meta, Microsoft, and Google are all doing all they can to reduce their dependence on Nvidia.

 Nvidia vs. Costco: The Verdict